 Texas Personal Injury Guide

-If you have been injured in TX due to the negligent or reckless acts of another, there are immediate steps you can take to obtain the full compensation you deserve and improve the recovery process.
+If you have been injured in Texas due to the negligent or reckless acts of another, there are immediate steps you can take to obtain the full compensation you deserve and improve the recovery process.
 The following guide will help you better understand what constitutes a personal injury, how the legal process works, and what you can do to protect your rights and maximize compensation.

 What We Cover

-Seven Types of Texas Personal Injury Cases
+Types of Texas Personal Injury Cases

-As previously mentioned, personal injury is the harm you suffer as the result of the negligent, reckless, or even illegal behavior of another.
+Personal injury is the harm you suffer as the result of the negligent, reckless, or even illegal behavior of another.
 When negligence played a role, it means that the at-fault party failed to exercise reasonable care—meaning they did not use a “degree of caution and concern an ordinarily rational person would use in similar circumstances.”
 In contrast, reckless behavior is “totally unreasonable conduct that is a gross deviation from what a reasonable person would do.”

 In either case, if it causes harm, you may file a personal injury claim or personal injury lawsuit to be compensated for your losses, including medical bills, lost wages, and more.